Driver’s License Restoration in Traverse City: The Basics

 Mr. Benedict did a great job helping me regain my driving privileges.
 He was always available and punctual throughout the entire process.
 I believe my attempt would have been unsuccessful without his representation.
-He is very knowledgeable in the process and what it takes to be successful.
+He is very knowledgeable about the process and what it takes to be successful.
 I highly recommend his services as an attorney.

 The State of Michigan doesn’t want habitual drunk drivers on the road, neither does the general public.
 Restoring driving privileges is not easy.
 A driver’s license revocation is permanent until the petitioner demonstrates that their drug & alcohol issues are under control and not likely to return in the future.